FAQ: What Are the Highest-Paying Social Work Jobs?

 - Interviewing clients to assess their needs.

-- Obtaining and organizing the needed assistance.
+- Obtaining and organizing necessary assistance.

 - Helping clients set goals.